tonifrankola/docs-monitor/common-tasks/computer-inventory.md

 To see how to configure the SysKit Monitor System Jobs, check out the [Options](#internal/get-to-know-syskit-monitor/backstage-screen/configuration/options) section.
 SysKit Monitor runs these jobs by itself, so no administrator intervention is needed once you configure the jobs properly.

-Inventory Snapshots is one of the System Jobs that SysKit runs.
-This is how SysKit collects data about the inventory in your server environment.
+Inventory Snapshots is one of the System Jobs that SysKit Monitor runs.
+This is how SysKit Monitor collects data about the inventory in your server environment.
 Note that you can omit certain data from being collected if you don’t have the need for them, as well as manage them, mark certain configurations as good and take snapshots manually.
 You can change this in the [Inventory](#internal/get-to-know-syskit-monitor/backstage-screen/configuration/options) options section.

 ### Compare Inventory Snapshots and computers